 This multi-use bar soap works as a face cleanser, moisturizer, and makeup remover for all skin types.

 This certified B Corp is on a mission to eliminate plastic waste by creating eco-friendly beauty products with compostable packaging.
-Ethique is a zero-waste brand that makes a wide range of organic personal care products like body wash, shampoo, bar soaps, and more.
+Ethique is a zero-waste brand that makes a wide range of organic personal care products like body wash, shampoo, bar soap, and more.
 The brand aims to convert 50 million plastic bottles by 2025.
 The brand also gives 20% of its profit to charities that protect the planet.

 Ethique is also committed to lowering carbon emissions through the creation of Compact by Design.
 Through efficient design, removal of excess water, and less packaging, their products are more efficient to ship.
 These differences reduce carbon emissions significantly.